- Details and Schedule

 - Contact Us

-- Tuff Hedeman Break-Out Series
+- SOLD OUT: Tuff Hedeman Break-Out Series

 The plowing competition allows plowmen to show their ability to make the straightest and cleanest furrow, covering the trash and stubble for an eye-pleasing job.
 Due to the small acreage that is available for today’s plowing competition, two bottom plows are used for the event.
 Tractors with rubber wheels are usually run on Saturday for the different classes.
 Tractors with steel wheels or rubber wheels are used on Sunday.
 Novelty tractors have a class of their own.
 This group does not compete for the scoring of points.
 Horse and mule classes are still listed, but there are so few horsed in the area that are trained to pull a two bottom plow that they don’t compete every year.
 For many years the plowing competition has taken place across the road from Plowman’s Park on the land owned by Marvel Davis.